Food for Hungry Christians

 Christian theologians are divided into two camps, one believing in an "unlimited atonement", meaning that Jesus "atoned for", or paid for, the sins of every human being and the other believes in a "limited atonement", or that Jesus "atoned for", or paid for, the sins of only the "elect", all those who will believe in Jesus and be saved.

 When I originally began to study this subject, it was difficult for me, and the more I read what people SAID about it, the more confused I became.
-It was not until I decided to do an "in depth" study of what the Bible teaches that my confusion became satisfaction as I compiled what God said about the "Atonement".
+It was not until I decided to do an "in depth" study of what the Bible teaches, that my confusion began to clear up, as I compiled what God's Word says about the so-called "unlimited" or "limited" "Atonement".

 I am continually amazed, when I meet Christian people for the first time, and they discover that I am a Bible student that loves God's Word, the number one question they ask is "What good Christian books have you read recently?
 Have you read "so and so" by "so and so"?